go2digital-org/acme-project/docs/onboarding/developer-guide.md

 **Q: Do I need to test everything?**
 A: Focus on:
-- ✅ Domain logic (high value, easy to test)
+- Domain logic (high value, easy to test)
-- ✅ Application handlers (medium value, medium complexity)
+- Application handlers (medium value, medium complexity)
-- ✅ API endpoints (medium value, higher complexity)
+- API endpoints (medium value, higher complexity)
-- ❌ Simple getters/setters (low value)
+- Skip: Simple getters/setters (low value)
-- ❌ Framework code (tested by framework)
+- Skip: Framework code (tested by framework)

 **Q: How do I test external services?**
 A: Use different strategies by layer: